StarProxima/dev_kit/app_update_checker/README.md

   - version: 0.3.8
     # Reference to another release by version,
-    # uses all of its parameters by default
+    # uses all of its parameters by default.
     ref_version: 0.3.7
     release_note: Minor improvements
+    # You can add any custom parameters anywhere in the config,
+    # you can access them from the app using Map.
+    is_super_ultra_mega_release: true

 ```